build-on-aws/content/tutorials/protecting-amazon-dynamoDB-using-aws-backup/index.md

 ### Step 5: Clean-Up

-In the following steps, you clean up the resources you created in this tutorial.
+In the following steps, you can clean up the resources you created in this tutorial.
 It is a best practice to delete resources that you are no longer using so that you are not continually charged for them.

 **5.1 — Clean up AWS Backup**